whitebelyash/WholesomeLib/README.md

 # WholesomeLib

 A library with the code shared between my projects.
-Being developed for my personal needs, the commits might be not tested (but testing is still welcome :p).
+Being developed for my personal needs, the commits might not be tested (but testing is still welcome :p)

 Has custom collections, Bukkit/Spigot utilities, JDBC/SQL access code, Language support and more